canonical/juju-verify/README.md

 ## Code decisions

 The main idea of `juju-verify` is to be used as a CLI tool with an entry point defined in `juju verify/juju verify.py`.
-We use the `argparse` to parse CLI arguments and to provide help information, which can be accessed using `juju-verify --help` command.
+We use the `argparse` library to parse CLI arguments and to provide help information, which can be accessed using `juju-verify --help` command.

 Despite the main purpose, it is possible to use `juju-verify` as python pacakge.
 It can be installed directly from [pypi.org].